EwoutH/EwoutH/README.md

 _The Renaissance wouldn't have happened without the printing press.
 Pluto wouldn't be discovered without a telescope.
-My whole carreer wouldn't exist without semiconductors._
+My whole industry wouldn't exist without semiconductors._

 Often it's our tools that are holding us back.